-Various in vitro methods have been reported for polarization or stimulation of T helper cell subsets of which PMA (Phorbol ester) plus Ionomycin (Calcium Ionophore) has been particularly useful for quickly inducing and characterizing polyclonal cytokine-producing cells.
-For this kit we recommend the stimulation of mouse spleen cells at a concentration of 1-10 million cells per ml in media for 5 hours with PMA/Ionomycin (at 50 ng/ml and 1 μg/ml respectively) in the presence of BD GolgiStop™ Protein Transport Inhibitor (provided in the kit or Cat #554724).
+Various in vitro methods have been reported for polarization or stimulation of T helper cells subsets of which PMA (Phorbol ester) plus Ionomycin (Calcium Ionophore) has been particularly useful for quickly inducing and characterizing polyclonal cytokine-producing cells.
+For this kit we recommend the stimulation of normal PBMCs at a concentration of 1-10 million cells per ml in media for 5 hours with PMA/Ionomycin (at 50 ng/ml and 1 μg/ml respectively) in the presence of BD GolgiStop™ Protein Transport Inhibitor (provided in the kit or Cat #554724).
 Add 4 μl of BD GolgiStop™ for every 6 ml of cell culture and mix thoroughly.
 It is recommended that BD GolgiStop™ not be kept in cell culture for longer than 12 hours.

 B. Staining of the Cells

 1. Harvest of the Cells

 Collect cells from in vitro stimulatory cultures treated with a protein transport inhibitor.
 Spin down cells at 250 x g for 10 minutes at room temperature (RT) and wash two times with stain buffer (FBS) (Cat# 554656).
 Count cells and transfer approximately 1 million cells to each flow test tube (Cat# 352008) for immunofluorescent staining.
 Cells should be protected from light throughout the staining procedure and storage.

 a.
 Spin down cells at 250 x g for 10 minutes at RT and thoroughly suspend cells with 1ml of cold BD Cytofix™ buffer (provided in the kit or Cat# 554655) and incubate for 10-20 minutes at RT.